-Prior to deploying any tactical option Police staff are required to apply the threat assessment methodology TENR (Threat, Exposure, Necessity, Response).
+Please refer to page 31 in the Use of Force Overview for information on the use of "weapons of opportunity."
+Prior to deploying any tactical option Police staff use the threat assessment methodology TENR (Threat, Exposure, Necessity, Response).

 TENR is a decision-making process which is used to support a timely and accurate assessment for the safety of police and others.
 The Police response to any given situation must be considered, timely, proportionate, and appropriate.